ai-tools-for-thought/workshop/README.md

 It is built using [Jekyll](https://jekyllrb.com/), a static site generator, and hosted on [GitHub Pages](https://pages.github.com/).

+Once setup in VS Code, it should run locally using:

+bundle exec jekyll serve --port 5000

 ## What to edit

 To make changes to the website's content, you can edit the markdown file `index.md` in the root directory.